w3f/polkadot-wiki/docs/learn/how-to/ledger-sign-transaction.md

 !!!info "Related concepts"
     For the underlying concepts, see [Ledger](../../general/ledger.md).

 Signing a transaction is the final step of any transaction, like [sending funds out of your account](transfer-funds.md).
-A transaction will not be broadcast in the blockchain until you sign it.
+A transaction won't be broadcast in the blockchain until you sign it.
 You sign a transaction with your private key for your account, proving that you own this account.
 The signing process, however, depends on what wallet or account manager you use.

 !!! warning "IMPORTANT"